What is the TDS Section 393(3) Table SI. No. 7?

-The Finance Bill, 2024, presents a significant change for partnership firms with the proposal to insert a new TDS section 194T of the Income Tax Act, 1961.
-The same move has the motive to bring payments made to partners, including salary, remuneration, commission, bonus, and interest, under the TDS purview.
-At present no provision for TDS on such payments is there.
+Under the relevant section of the Income Tax Act, 2025, TDS is required to be deducted on payments made to partners, including salary, remuneration, commission, bonus, and interest, bringing such payments under the TDS.
+Before this, there was no provision for TDS on such payments under the Income Tax Act.

-What is the Purpose of TDS Firm-to-Partner Payment?
+What is the Purpose of the TDS Firm-to-Partner Payment?

 The government would have also announced the revisions to the remuneration limit for working partners that come into force from the AY 2025-26 onwards.
 The suggested revised limits are as follows –